 Each VM disk has a unique disk media name (a virtual disk name).
-You can either supply the disk name, or allow VxVM to assign a default name that typically takes the form disk##.
+You can either define a disk name of up to 31 characters, or allow VxVM to assign a default name that typically takes the form disk##.
 "VM Disk Example" shows a VM disk with a media name of disk01 that is assigned to the physical disk devname.